stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-3. Array of structures
+### Structure Array

 Finally `vkGetPhysicalDeviceQueueFamilyProperties` returns a by-reference array of structures.

 There is a subtle difference between a 'normal' structure array and one being returned by-reference.
-Both cases require the off-heap array to be allocated as a contiguous memory block, however the memory _layout_ of a by-reference parameter __must__ be a _pointer_, i.e. has a `ValueLayout.ADDRESS` memory layout.
+Both cases require the off-heap array to be allocated as a contiguous memory block, however the memory _layout_ of a by-reference parameter __must__ be a _pointer_ which has an `ADDRESS` layout.

 Therefore the following helper determines the actual layout used for a given parameter: